-"A 90-year-old's 60-70ish kids don't usually have the physical ability and stamina to provide care, and they may even need care themselves," she explained.
+A 90-year-old's 60-70ish kids don't usually have the physical ability and stamina to provide care, and they may even need care themselves.

 In that situation, you may have multiple generations needing long-term care simultaneously, and the adult grandchildren are still working, unable to handle the responsibility.

-"I think everyone underestimates the toll of caregiver stress.
+I think everyone underestimates the toll of caregiver stress.
 It's nearly impossible to be a child and a caregiver at the same time.
 Don't make your kids choose.
-Absolutely everyone needs to assume that they could need long-term care at some point," said Dent.
+Absolutely everyone must assume that they could need long-term care at some point.

 America's Tsunami of Caregiving